 People don’t pay for average.
-So what makes one think they can have an average business or an average career or an average life and make a difference?
+So what makes one think they can have an average business, an average career or an average life and make a difference?
 Average doesn’t make a difference.
 Average is average.

-Our education system has totally taught us to work on our weakness.
+Our education system has taught us to work on our weaknesses.
 If you got an A in math but a C in English, what did they tell you to work on?
 That’s right, English.
 They say, “Get that English grade up.”

-I’m here to tell you, don’t work on your English.
+I’m here to tell you not to work on your English.
 You say, “Why shouldn’t I work on my English?”
 It’s very simple.
 You have a math mind.
 It’s not that you’re dumb; it’s just that your math mind is better than your English mind.
 You’re better at numbers than you are at words.
 It’s not right or wrong; it’s just who you are.
 It’s your uniqueness.
 In fact, what you should do is thank God you got a C!

-Tiger Woods Works on His Strengths I was with a group of CEOs and presidents not too long ago and I was talking to them about this whole process, and one of the presidents raised his hand and said, “John, I’m not sure I agree with you when you say not to work on your weaknesses.
+I was with a group of CEOs and presidents not too long ago and as I was talking to them about this whole process, one of the presidents raised his hand and said, “John, I’m not sure I agree with you when you say not to work on your weaknesses.
 Take Tiger Woods for example.
 When he has a bad round of golf, he heads directly to the practice range and may spend two or three hours working on his swing—a perfect example of working on your weaknesses.”

 I told this gentleman he just gave a perfect example of the importance of working on your strengths.
-I think it’s safe to say that Tiger Woods is the greatest golfer in the world.
+I think it’s safe to say that Woods is the greatest golfer in the world.
 So when the greatest golfer in the world is working on his swing because he’s got a little flaw in it, he’s not working on weaknesses.
 He’s working on strengths.
-He’s in his Strength Zone working to improve his strengths.
+He’s in his Strength Zone working to improve something he’s already good at.

-What’s Your Growth Plan?
 Success is knowing your purpose in life.
-But there’s more to it than that; I know people who know their purpose in life but they’re not successful.
+But there’s more to it than that; I know people who know their purpose in life but are not successful.
 You need a growth plan to help you reach your maximum potential.
 It’s not only knowing what you should do; it’s about growing in that area to maximize and highlight the things that you do well.
 That’s continual growth.